 Alex Ross has been the music critic of The New Yorker since 1996.
 His first book, The Rest Is Noise: Listening to the Twentieth Century, won a National Book Critics Circle Award and the Guardian First Book Award, and was a finalist for the Pulitzer Prize.
-He has also published an essay collection, Listen to This.
-Ross has received an Arts and Letters Award from the American Academy of Arts and Letters, the Belmont Prize in Germany, and a MacArthur Fellowship.
-A native of Washington DC, he lives in Manhattan and is married to the filmmaker Jonathan Lisecki.
+His second book is the essay collection Listen to This.
+He is now at work on Wagnerism: Art in the Shadow of Music.
+Ross has received an Arts and Letters Award from the American Academy of Arts and Letters, the Belmont Prize in Germany, a Guggenheim Fellowship, and a MacArthur Fellowship.

-Contact: Alex Ross, The New Yorker, 4 Times Square, NY NY 10036.
-Publisher: Farrar, Straus and Giroux, 18 West 18th Street, NY NY 10011; fsg.publicity [at] fsgbooks.com.
-Literary agent: Tina Bennett, Janklow & Nesbit.
-Lecture agent: Bruce Miller, Washington Square Arts, 310 Bowery, 2nd Floor, NY NY 10012; 212-253-0333; bmiller [at] washingtonsquarearts.com (inquiries regarding speaking engagements only, please).
-New Yorker listings: Russell Platt edits the classical listings for the New Yorker's Goings On About Town section.
-If you wish to have a concert listed, please send the information at least three weeks in advance to Russell Platt, The New Yorker, 4 Times Square, New York NY, 10036.
+Contact: Alex Ross, The New Yorker, 1 World Trade Center, NY NY 10007.
+Publisher: Farrar, Straus and Giroux, 18 West 18th Street, NY NY 10011.
+Literary agent: Tina Bennett, WME.
+Speaking engagements: Bruce Miller, Washington Square Arts, 310 Bowery, 2nd Floor, NY NY 10012; 212-253-0333; bmiller [at] washingtonsquarearts.com.
+New Yorker listings: I do not edit the classical listings for the New Yorker's Goings On About Town section.
+If you wish to have a concert listed, please send the information at least three weeks in advance to Russell Platt, The New Yorker, 1 World Trade Center, NY NY 10007.
 Reprints: New Yorker articles become available for reprint sixty days after the date of publication.
-Write to me at The New Yorker, 4 Times Square, New York NY, 10036 for permission.
+Write to me at the address above for permission.

 Photo credit: David Michalek.